 Pine Hill is a tiny town located in the state of New York.
 With a population of 275 people and just one neighborhood, Pine Hill is the 953rd largest community in New York.
-Pine Hill has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Pine Hill has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Pine Hill is a decidedly white-collar town, with fully 88.65% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pine Hill is a town of professionals, service providers, and construction workers and builders.
-There are especially a lot of people living in Pine Hill who work in teaching (45.41%), food service (15.68%), and healthcare (12.97%).
+Pine Hill is a decidedly white-collar town, with fully 91.91% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pine Hill is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Pine Hill who work in teaching (40.46%), food service (13.29%), and healthcare (12.72%).

-A relatively large number of people in Pine Hill telecommute to their jobs.
-Overall, about 28.11% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.32% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Pine Hill is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Pine Hill’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.